mariomka/vue-datetime/README.md

 ### Build

-Bundle the js and css of to the `dist` folder:
+Bundle the js and css to the `dist` folder:

 ```bash
 yarn build